Local Offer Description

 - TAs’ train and support each other with specific intervention work.

-- Regular TA meetings are held with the Head teacher/IL.
+- Regular TA meetings are held with the Inclusion Leader

-The Inclusion Manager has the national qualification in SEN co-ordination.
+The Inclusion Leader has the national qualification in SEN co-ordination.

 Teaching staff have a broad knowledge of a variety of support strategies to assist learners with special educational needs acquired as part of their ongoing professional development.6.4: Do teaching assistants have any specific qualifications in SEND?